 If CS/SB 128 passes, it will substantially change how Stand Your Ground is implemented.
 Moreover, Florida will be the only State that handles SYG in this manner procedurally.
 Out of the other 22 states that have SYG laws, only four have laws on the procedure of asserting SYG.
 None of those states have placed the burden of proof on the state to disprove immunity.

 Find an Attorney for Stand Your Ground in Miami, Florida

 SB 128 could have very interesting implications on the outcome of self-defense cases where the defendant asserts immunity.
 Understanding self-defense is imperative.
 If you believe that you may be entitled to immunity under self-defense, talk to an experienced criminal defense attorney to see how SB 128 might affect you.

-Call (305) 249-0090 for a consultation with criminal defense attorney Evan A. Hoffman for more information about SYG.
+Call (305) 928-1669 for a free consultation with criminal defense attorney Evan Hoffman for more information about SYG.
 Attorney Hoffman takes cases in Miami-Dade County and surrounding areas of Miami, Florida.